steve-237/Responsive-Website/README.md

 ![image](https://github.com/user-attachments/assets/bb9724b0-16bb-4791-8f1f-117df10551b0)

 ## Description
-This project is a personal website showcasing the portfolio of Steve Pegouen.
+This project is a personal website showcasing the portfolio of Steve.
 It features a responsive design with various sections, including Home, About, Services, Team, and Contact Us.

 ## Features
 - **Navigation**: Simple menu with links to different sections of the website.